-In connection with the Company's Desk Space Agreements with TGTX and Opus Point Partners Management, LLC ("OPPM"), as of March 31, 2020, the Company had paid \$0.7 million in rent under the Desk Space Agreements, and invoiced TGTX and OPPM approximately \$0.4 million and nil, respectively, for their prorated share of the rent base.
-On March 31, 2020, the amount due from TGTX approximated \$0.1 million and the amount due from OPPM approximated \$0.4 million.
+In connection with the Company's Desk Space Agreements with TGTX and Opus Point Partners Management, LLC ("OPPM"), for the three months ended June 30, 2020 and 2019, the Company had paid \$0.7 million and \$0.7 million in rent under the Desk Space Agreements.
+The Company invoiced TGTX approximately \$0.4 million and \$0.4 million, respectively, for their prorated share of the rent base.
+The Company invoiced OPPMnil and approximately \$0.1 million, respectively.
+On June 30, 2020, the amount due from TGTX approximated \$0.1 million and the amount due from OPPM approximated \$0.4 million.